malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

 - Conclusion
     - This should work for most latex Documents
     - Tectonic compiles using xetex for unicode and font support
+    - To see this in action check out the two repositories I am using it with usyd-beamer-theme, phd-thesis.

 [^1]: I should note that MiKTeX will install `biber` on a Windows system.
 So if you wanted to set
     up a Windows CI config I guess MiKTeX is a great approach.
+[^2]: There are more special characters supported, I just listed the most common ones.
+See the
+    [docs][git-check-ref-format].

 [Tectonic conda]: https://tectonic-typesetting.github.io/en-US/install.html#the-anaconda-method
 [Tectonic install]: https://tectonic-typesetting.github.io/en-US/install.html